decred/dcrdocs/docs/mining/proof-of-stake.md

 ## How Ticket Voting Works

-To participate in ticket voting, stakeholders lock some DCR in return for a ticket.
+To participate in PoS voting, stakeholders lock some DCR in return for a ticket.
 Every ticket owned gives its holder the ability to cast a single vote.
 Upon voting, each ticket returns a small reward plus the original **Ticket Price** of the ticket.
 Each ticket is selected to vote at random, giving an average vote time of 28 days, but possibly requiring up to 142 days, with a 0.5% chance of expiring before being chosen to vote (this expiration returns the original **Ticket Price** without a reward).
 Every block mined must include 5 votes (Miners are penalized by a reward deduction if fewer than 5 votes are included).

 Every block mined can also include up to 20 fresh ticket purchases.
 A new ticket requires 256 blocks to mature before it is entered into the **Ticket Pool** and can be called to vote.